antonbryhagen/Sustainable-Programming-Exam-2/README.md

     + [Credits](#credits)
     + [License](#license)

 This is a school project designed to test us in our ability to write python code using object oriented programming as well as using unittesting and well as makefiles.
-We were given the choice of makeing the game dice game pig or card game war.
+We were given the choice of making the game dice game pig or card game war.
 We chose pig due to it seeming like a more interesting game to design.

 This project lets you play pig both against a friend locally or against an ai through the console.